Genetics Testing for Cancer Risk Physician Guide

 - Begins to work on a cancer pedigree (family tree).

 Typically, the purpose of genetic consultations is to:

 - Determine a person's concerns and intentions.

-- Record detailed family history of cancer and premalignant conditions and assess familial risk.
+- Record personal medical and detailed family history of cancer and premalignant conditions to assess familial risk.

-- Educate the person about genetics and cancer.
+- Educate the patient about genetics and cancer.

-- Calculate cancer risk (e.g., for breast cancer), using epidemiological models and providing explanations.
+- Calculate cancer risk estimates (e.g., for breast cancer), based up on age, family history among other factors

 - Discuss whether family history best fits a sporadic, familial, or hereditary (genetic) pattern.